-Belfast, Maine once built hundreds of sailing ships.
-Then, it became a manufacturing town, making shoes and processing chickens.
-But now, the little city on a gentle hill above the Passagassawaukeag River (Passy to the locals) is a lively, hub of MidCoast arts, commerce, music and events.
+Belfast, Maine is a little city on a gentle hill above the Passagassawaukeag River (Puh-sag-gus-uh-WAH-keg, Passy to the locals) and is a lively, year round hub of Maine art, hiking trails, shopping, food, boat building, music and events.

 Things to Do in Belfast

 For lovers of local food, Belfast is hard to beat.
+Farm to Table fare is common with restaurants buying direct from the many farms and fisherman in the area.
 There’s the Belfast Co-op, one of the state’s most popular, which opened in 1976.
 Like farmers’ markets?
 Belfast has two.
 Maine’s largest farmers’ market, the United Farmers Market of Maine, is open indoors every Saturday.
 The long-time Belfast Farmers Market is open Fridays - indoors during winter, outdoors during the warmer months.

 Belfast reverberates with fairs and festivals.
-Come February, Belfast hosts the annual Whoopla Weekend, which includes all sorts of indoor and outdoor activities ranging from ice skating to the Ice Ball dance.
-July is Belfast’s annual Arts in the Park, where dozens of artists and artisans show off their work in Steamboat Landing Park, and the Maine Celtic Celebration, a festival of Celtic heritage and art.
+June is Belfast’s annual Arts in the Park, approximately 100 artists and artisans show off their work in Steamboat Landing Park, and the Maine Celtic Celebration, a festival of Celtic heritage and art in July.
 August is the month for the annual Belfast Harbor Fest.
 And in September, there’s Maine Wienerfest, a celebration of dachshunds (we’re not making this up).
 There’s a parade and wiener dog costumes.
-Later in the fall, Belfast hosts its annual Poetry Festival, with readings, workshops and other events.

-For a nice stroll, consider the Belfast Rail Trail.
-This 2.3-mile, graveled path follows the Passagassawaukeag.
-It’s built on the bed of southern section of the Belfast & Moosehead Lake Railroad, so it’s an easy grade for walking.
+Want to enjoy the Belfast Harbor?
+Talk a walk on the Harbor Walk!
+This short and picturesque walk (8/10th mile)allows residents and visitors to stroll, bike, or jog along the shore of the harbor in downtown Belfast, enjoying city parks, gardens, birding opportunities, and an up close view of a working shipyard along the way.
+Want a longer walk?
+Consider the Belfast Rail Trail which is 2.3-mile, graveled path that follows the Passagassawaukeag.
+It’s built on the bed of the southern section of the Belfast & Moosehead Lake Railroad, so it’s an easy grade for walking.
 For some slightly wilder jaunts, check out the trails at the Coastal Mountains Land Trust.
 For something a little longer, check out the Hills to Sea Trail, a 47-mile footpath linking the inland town of Unity with Belfast.
+Or head to the sea where you can row with Dorywoman Rowing, take a ride on The Back and Forth, sail on the Schooner Charm and enjoy working harbor up close.

 Where to Stay in Belfast

-For a place to stay in Belfast, check out Alden House Inn and Jeweled Turret Inn, Belfast Harbor Inn, Yankee Clipper Motel, Fireside Inn Ocean’s Edge along with these additional suggestions.
+For a place to stay in Belfast, check out Alden House Inn, Belfast Harbor Inn, Yankee Clipper Motel, Fireside Inn Ocean’s Edge along with these additional suggestions.

 Restaurants in Belfast

-Consider the Belfast Co-op, Rollie’s Bar and Grill, Chase’s Daily, Young’s Lobster Pound and Delvino's Grill and Pasta House in Belfast along with these additional suggestions.
+Consider Rollie’s Bar and Grill, Young’s Lobster Pound and Delvino's Grill and Pasta House in Belfast along with these additional suggestions.